- 34-10 Delivery Systems

 Course Add and Course Drop do not apply to a student who wants to change from one section of a course to another section of the same course.
 This section change is processed through the department offering the course.

 34-87 Course Add

 A student may add a course to his or her schedule during the course’s Add Period.
-This period begins on the first day of classes for the semester and ends eight hours after the end of the Drop period (see Policy 34-89).
-In other words, the Add period continues from midnight to 8 a.m. after the end of the Drop period.
-A course may not be added to the student’s schedule after this Add Period, except under the following conditions:
+This period begins on the first day of classes for the semester and ends one (1) calendar day after the end of the Drop period (see Policy 34-89).
+A student may add a course after the Add Period ends only with written permission of the course instructor.

 Revised: 3/5/53 (as Rule J-3)